argmaxml/recsplain/docs/source/how-it-works.rst

 Then, index the items from you database that you want to use in the system for checking similarity.

 When you index your data, the system filters the items into separate partitions based on the filters you configured.
-The filters he system compares items within a partition but not across.
+The system compares items within a partition but not across.

 .. note::
    The filters are hard filters.